jspecify/jspecify/docs/docs/spec.md

 -   array component type

--   type used in a variadic parameter declaration

-However, any location above is unrecognized if it matches either of the following cases: \[[#17]\]
+However, any location above is unrecognized if it matches any of the following cases: \[[#17]\]

 > We refer to these cases (and some other cases below) as "intrinsically